-- Send To Accountant-Send an encrypted copy of your data to your accountant via Intuit's Accountant's Copy File Transfer service (free for the business owner). - Save File-Use this option to attach the file to an email or copy to USB or other portable medium.
+- Send to Accountant-Send an encrypted copy of your data to your accountant via Intuit's Accountant's Copy File Transfer Service (free for the business owner).
+Included for the accountant who subscribes to the QuickBooks ProAdvisor program. - Save File-Use this option to attach the file to an email or copy to USB or other portable medium.

-Method 1: Using the Send File Method via the Web
+Method 1: Using the Send File Method Via the Web